grafana/plugin-actions/bundle-types/README.md

 ## Options

 - `entryPoint`: Location of types file to bundle.
+Defaults to `"./src/types/index.ts"`
 - `tsConfig`: A path to the tsconfig file to use when bundling types.
-- `outDir`: A directory to output the types file to.
-Defaults to ./dist.